 Reproduction of Paramecium

 Paramecium reproduction mainly happens asexually by binary fission.
-In this process, micronuclei undergo mitosis and macronucleus divide by amitosis.
+In this process, micronuclei undergo mitosis, and macronucleus divide by amitosis.
 Finally, each new cell contains a version of micronuclei and macronucleus.
 Binary fission may happen spontaneously.

 It also reproduces sexually through conjugation.
 During this process, micronuclei undergo a meiotic division.
 Conjugation in Paramecium leads to haploid gamete formation.
 It further spreads from cell to cell.
-The process takes place in following steps.
+The process takes place in the following steps.